We Let Claude Write Our Database Migrations — Here's What It Silently Deleted

 Claude verdict: safe to drop but never shipped.
 Nobody knew.

-The billing service was a separate Node.js application in a separate GitHub repository, deployed independently, maintained by a different team.
-It had been on the roadmap for schema migration for four months.
+The billing service was a separate Node.js app in a separate GitHub repository, deployed independently, maintained by a different team.
+It had been on the roadmap for a schema migration for four months.
 The ticket existed.
 The PR had never been opened.
+(Which, honestly, is a sentence I could write about a lot of tickets on our board.)

-Between 9:47 AM and 11:31 AM — one hour and 44 minutes — 3,200 invoices were generated and sent.
-All of them had blank shipping addresses.
-The billing service ran on a schedule every 6 minutes, so we caught it at the second support ticket spike before the next batch fired.
+Between 9:47 AM and 11:31 AM, one hour and 44 minutes, 3,200 invoices were generated and sent with blank shipping addresses.
+The billing service ran on a 6-minute schedule, and we caught it at the second support-ticket spike, just before the next batch fired.

-We killed the billing service immediately.
-Then we stared at the recovery options.
+We killed the billing service immediately, then stared at the recovery options.

-1. Restore from the previous night's backup and replay 2.5 hours of writes manually
+- Restore from the previous night's backup and manually replay 2.5 hours of writes.

 -- Emergency: restore address columns from address_json backup